0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### CI/CD Pipeline

 - Integrate Slither and Echidna into GitHub Actions.
-Alternatively, use the paid SaaS security tools MythX and Diligence Fuzzing.
+Alternatively, use the paid SaaS security tools MythX and Diligence Fuzzing or use the integrated Foundry and DappTools fuzzers and formal verification tools.
+However, it is strongly suggested to write your property test with [Scribble](https://consensys.net/diligence/scribble/).
+A specification language from ConsenSys Diligence that takes your fuzzing and testing to a whole new level.

 ### Pre-audit